annettewilliamsoutsystems/docs-product/src/develop/ui/patterns/mobile/datepicker.md

     ![](images/datepicker_create_an_event.png?width=500)

-1. To have access to the picked date, you need to create an assign to the **startDate** (if SelectInterval is False ).
+1. To access the pciked date, you must create an Assign for the **startDate** (if SelectInterval is False ).

 1. Set the default value of the variable **PickedDate** as CurrDateTime().